StarWhiz/AndroidMyTube/README.txt

 Nathan did the google sign-in and authorization.
 Created the myVideo data structure.

 Chastin did the navigation layout and a little bit of the searching video features.
+Helped with signing APK.

 Comments
 ********